automatic-controls/powerbi/README.md

 All scripts and power BI automation are based out of the **ACES-Utility2** server.
 When connected to the ACES network, you can RDP into the server using the provided credentials.
 Be sure to use the **AUTOMATICCONTRO** domain.
 Most scripts on the server are triggered using scheduled tasks.

 When errors occur, scripts are typically configured to send email notifications.
-There are three places required to change the recipients of these notifications.
+There are four places required to change the recipients of these notifications.
 The first place is the `error_email` variable in the *./env_vars.bat* script located at the root of this repository.
 The second place is in the [Power Automate] cloud flow named *Power BI notifications forwarding*.
 The third place is in the [Power Automate] desktop flow named *Bidtracer* on **ACES-Utility2**.
+The fourth place is in the Python source code of a function app, *acesfuncy1 &#8594; cradlepointAPIExtract*, on [Azure Portal].

 Most data is sent to a PostgreSQL database for processing and historical storage before Power BI reports ever touch it.
 I would suggest inspecting this database with [Azure Data Studio](https://azure.microsoft.com/en-us/products/data-studio/) to get familiar with its structure.
 If you're accessing the database from an unknown IP, you'll need to add a firewall rule in the [Azure Portal].